EventideSystems/tool_for_systemic_change/README.md

 - If you distribute the software or any derivative works in binary form, you must, at a minimum, reproduce the above copyright notice, this list of conditions, and the following disclaimer in the documentation and/or other materials provided with the distribution.

-For any questions regarding the use of this software, please contact hello@toolforsystemicchange.com

-For any questions regarding the use of this software, please contact hello@toolforsystemicchange.com
+For any questions regarding the use of this software, please contact hello@toolforsystemicchange.com or raise a ticket in the project's [issue tracker on Github](https://github.com/EventideSystems/tool_for_systemic_change/issues).

 ## System Architecture